dssg/triage/src/triage/component/postmodeling/contrast/README.md

 > model x compared to model y? ¿What is the single most important feature in my
 > models?

-This questions, and other ones, are the kind of inquiries that the `triage`user may have in mind when scrolling trough the models selected by the `Audition` component.
-Choosing the right model for deployment and exploring its predictions and behavior in time is a pivotal task. `postemodeling` will help to answer some of this questions by exploring the outcomes of the model, and exploring "deeply" into the model behavior across time and features.
+This questions, and other ones, are the kind of inquiries that the `triage` user may have in mind when scrolling trough the models selected by the `Audition` component.
+Choosing the right model for deployment and exploring its predictions and behavior in time is a pivotal task. `postmodeling` will help to answer some of this questions by exploring the outcomes of the model, and exploring "deeply" into the model behavior across time and features.